 PM Modi to launch ‘Swasth Nari, Sashakt Parivar Abhiyaan’ on September 17

-The initiative is being jointly led by the ministries of health and family welfare and women and child development

-Prime minister Narendra Modi will launch the ‘Swasth Nari, Sashakt Parivar Abhiyaan’ along with the 8th Poshan Maah, for strengthening healthcare and nutrition services for women, adolescent girls, and children across India on September 17, according to a press and information bureau (PIB) communique’.
+Prime minister Narendra Modi will launch the ‘Swasth Nari, Sashakt Parivar Abhiyaan’ along with the 8th Poshan Maah, marking a historic step towards strengthening healthcare and nutrition services for women, adolescent girls, and children across India on September 17.

 The initiative is being jointly led by the ministries of health and family welfare and women and child development.